 If you or a loved one has suffered a back injury in an accident, you must speak with an experienced California personal injury attorney about your case.
 At Deldar Legal, our legal professionals will expertly analyze your claims and provide zealous representation for the compensation you deserve.
 Call the office or contact us today to schedule a free consultation.

 There are Many Different Types of Back Injuries

 A back injury is an umbrella term that encompasses many types of harm.
-A back injury can affect a victim’s spinal cord, vertebrae, discs, fluids, or nerves in the back or spine.
-While some back injuries cause a person discomfort or pain for a short period of time, more serious back injuries can ultimately result in a loss of movement or sensation below the point of injury.
+A back injury can affect a victim’s spinal cord, vertebrae, discs, nerves, and even organs in the lower back.
+While some back injuries cause a person discomfort or pain for a short period, more severe back injuries can ultimately result in a loss of movement or sensation below the point of damage.
 Some of the most common types of back injuries include, but are not limited to, the following:

 - Herniated discs

 - Slipped discs

 - Nerve damage